parisodlab/dry-guide/docs/github.md

 ## Using Git and Github

-The Andersen Lab Github can be found [here](https://github.com/AndersenLab).
+The Parisod Lab Github can be found [here](https://github.com/parisodlab).
 As of the writing of this page, we have 165 "repositories" (or projects).
-Notice some projects are code like `NemaScan` and others are personal projects (`abamectin`) or manuscripts (`mol_eco_manuscript`).
+Notice some projects are workflow like `snakeGATK4_v2` and others are shared projects (`codeclub`) or manuscripts (`mbe_manuscript_2024`).
 Anything can be a repo!

-There are two main ways to use Git: (1) on the command line (aka Terminal on Macs) or with a GUI (graphical user interface).
+There are two main ways to use Git: on the command line (aka Terminal on Macs) or with a GUI (graphical user interface).
 Both are good and neither are "wrong".
-For new users, it is usually easier to start with a GUI like [Github Desktop](https://desktop.github.com/).
+For new users, it is usually easier to start with a GUI like the Source control extension in VSCode.
 However, only a few basic commands are really necessary to get started using git on the command line, so don't be nervous!

 !!!
 Important
-	Git GUI like Github Desktop **cannot** be used with repositories on QUEST.
-If you are building a pipeline on QUEST, it is essential to get comfortable with using Git on the command line
+	When you are working on a collaborative project with multiple people, you should always be working in a branch.
+This is a copy of the project that you can make changes to without affecting the main project.

 ## The GitHub Flow